Why Jesus Started a Movement and Not a Religion

 Militarism’s deadly War Lords re-binding slaves that starts in the Melchizedek Abraham reading then bleeds into the Psalm response.
-The Psalm response erroneously links the War Lord Melchizedek with the peacemaker Jesus.
-It misrepresents the commoner Jesus as “a priest in the line of Melchizedek” who “will crush kings on the day of his wrath.”
-No. Jesus is not a priest, does not crush anyone, and shows no wrath.
+The Psalm response erroneously calls the peacemaking commoner Jesus “a priest in the line of Melchizedek,” a violent War Lord who enslaved people and “will crush kings on the day of his wrath.”
+No. Jesus is not a priest, holds no slaves, does not crush anyone, and shows no wrath.
 Deadly War Lords re-binding slaves then bleeds into the second reading from Paul.
-Paul is clearly influenced by Jesus but he is bound to Militarism’s deadly re-ligion.
-Generally speaking, examples include Paul fixing ‘Lord’ status upon Jesus, in promoting slavery (Onesimus), and in rationalizing violence (“the ruler carries the sword; he is God’s servant, to inflict his avenging wrath”).
-Paul’s specific binding to Militarism’s deadly re-ligion is apparent this Sunday when he writes, “As often as you eat this bread and drink the cup, you proclaim the death of the Lord.”
-Again, No. When disciples eat the bread and drink the cup we do not proclaim the death of Jesus.
+Paul continues the Melchizedek War Lord theme when fixes “Lord” status upon Jesus – “As often as you eat this bread and drink the cup, you proclaim the death of the Lord.”
+Again, No. Jesus is making a paradigm shift – away from the War Lord model and towards a peacemakers model.
+When disciples eat the bread and drink the cup we do not proclaim the death of Jesus.
 We proclaim the life of Jesus.
 We proclaim his living presence in living bread which Jesus declares is “my body,” and in living wine which Jesus declares is “my blood.”
 Paul misunderstands and misrepresents Jesus’ last meal.
-He re-frames it in re-ligion’s death values and does not receive it in Jesus’ living witness.
-Paul also mistakenly uses the term ‘Lord’ for Jesus.
+He re-frames it in a War Lord re-ligion’s death values and does not receive it in the peacemakers Jesus’ living witness.
 Jesus is not our Lord.
-On the other hand, Paul is being unknowingly ironic, because when Jesus shares with commoners life-giving bread and wine Jesus is indeed proclaiming the death of ‘Lords’ and their ‘re-ligion’.
+That said, Paul is being unknowingly ironic, because when Jesus shares with commoners life-giving bread and wine Jesus does indeed “proclaim the death of Lord” re-ligion system.

-Jesus’ living witness, especially his meals, frees people from re-ligion, from Militarism’s deadly ‘binding’ and ‘re-binding.’
-He does so in three ways.
-We are freed from lords, slavery, and violence.
+Jesus’ meal proclaims the death of the Lord re-ligion system that is based in supremacy, slavery, and violence.
 First, Jesus’ meals initiate a movement that shifts power and authority away from lords and toward common people in communion.
 Second, Jesus’ meals shift our disposition in this world away from justifying people’s enslaved suffering and toward lovingly sharing our resources, especially with those in need.
 Third, Jesus’ meals also shift people away from violence as having anything to do with salvation and shifts us toward true salve–ation, God’s healing, specifically through a nourishing nature, with which Jesus was in touch.
-Jesus’ meal witness has nothing to do with deadly fields of war and slaves and everything to do with creative fields of wheat and wine.
 Militarism’s religion has ended and Jesus’ Peoples Movement has begun.
-Jesus’ table of communion is a movement of one people, nurturing each other, and healing humanity of religion.

 Prayer: Spirit of Life, guide us, move us.